Corinth railway station: Facilities

 The raised station is assessed via stairs or a ramp.
 It has three island platform 1 side platform (however but only two platforms presently in use), with station buildings located on platform 1, with access to the platform level via stairs or lift from a subway.
 In the subway to the platforms, copies of ancient artefacts excavated during the station's construction are on display.
 The Station buildings are equipped with a booking office, toilets & a cafe located at the entrance to the station.
 At platform level, there are sheltered seating, an air-conditioned indoor passenger shelter and Dot-matrix display departure and arrival screens and timetable poster boards on both platforms.
 There is a large car park on-site, adjacent to the eastbound line.
 Currently, there is a local bus stop connecting the station, a large, free car park, and a taxi rank, all located at the station forecourt.

 Services

-Since 15 May 2022, the following weekday services call at this station:
+Since 22 November 2025, the following services call at this station: